THIS AGREEMENT (THE “AGREEMENT”) IS MADE BETWEEN CURVEGRID INC. (THE "PROVIDER"), AND YOU (THE “CUSTOMER”). EACH A “PARTY” AND TOGETHER THE “PARTIES”.

 To Customer: any notice, request, instruction or other document to be given hereunder shall be delivered or sent by email (such email notice to be confirmed by delivery or read receipt) to the Customer’s email address used as login to the subscribed services.

 Provider is permitted to make announcements or information concerning this Agreement available in any advertising publicity promotional or other marketing activities without the prior written consent of the Customer.
-For the avoidance of doubt, Provider is permitted to use the Customer’s name, logo and any feedback it provides to the Company.
+For the avoidance of doubt, Provider is permitted to use the Customer’s name, logo and any feedback it provides to Provider.
 The Customer shall, on request, assist Provider in preparing a case study which sets out the benefits that the Customer has derived from receipt of the Services.

 The Customer shall not make an announcement or information concerning this Agreement or any ancillary matter shall be made or released or authorised to be made or released in any advertising publicity promotional or other marketing activities without the prior written consent of Provider.

-Except for the payments specifically agreed in this Agreement, each party is responsible for its legal and other costs in relation to the preparation and performance of this Agreement.
+Except for the payments specifically agreed in this Agreement, each Party is responsible for its legal and other costs in relation to the preparation and performance of this Agreement.

 25. Invalidity and severability